timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 *How do you work with modules in JavaScript?*

-*What’s the difference between import/export and older module systems like CommonJS?*
+*What's the difference between import/export and older module systems like CommonJS?*

 #### Modules